Insulin lispro (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some food and medicines can change the amount of insulin you need and make it harder for you to control your diabetes.
-Make sure your doctor knows about all other medicines you are using.
+- Some medicines can change the amount of insulin you need to use and make it harder for you to control your diabetes.
+Make sure your doctor knows about all other medicines that you are using.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart failure.

 - This medicine may cause the following problems: